kyleschaeffer/toggle/README.md

 # toggle
-A simple toggle script that can be used for menus, accordions, navigation, and more.
+A simple toggle script for menus, accordions, navigation, and more.